-She also considers herself “the utility infielder” in Baltimore’s premiere ska-reggae band The Players, because with them she will play guitar, bass, even keys if necessary!
+She also considers herself “the utility infielder” in Baltimore’s premiere ska-reggae band The Players because with them, since 2008, she has played guitar, bass, even keys when necessary!
 However, starting in 2023, Kristin has become the permanent bassist of the band as they head into the studio to record their fourth album.
 She also plays in the only all-female, roots-reggae crew, Strykers Posse: Sistren In Power.
-During the pandemic, she helped start Rude Girl Revue, an all-female all-star ska band that is playing headlining festival gigs around the US and UK in 2022 and is slated to return to the Supernova Ska Festival again this year.
+During the pandemic, she helped start Rude Girl Revue, an all-female all-star ska band that played headlining festival gigs around the US and UK in 2022 and is slated to return to the Supernova Ska Festival again this year.

 In 2011, Kristin spent a month on the Vans Warped Tour playing with Angelo Moore, singers/saxophonist from Fishbone, and the songs they wrote during this collaboration were released in 2015 on the Japanese album Ska Do Au Ska Don't.
 Kristin spent time in 2013 in the band of NYC ska capo King Django, and in 2015 she filled in on guitar with NYC’s longtime Jamaican music stalwarts The Slackers on their European and Canadian tours.
 In 2018, she subbed for DC ska-soul hooligans, The Pietasters on keys and later traveled to Mexico to fill in with The Toasters for a week on bass.

 Kristin has also been teaching music lessons for 15 years.
 When filling out tax forms and loan applications, Kristin is very grateful to write "professional musician" on the occupation line.